WWII Veteran: Ignorance, Indifference Greatest Threats to America

 And what are they, some might ask?
 The private sector has been vital to creating the country's wealth, but Pennoyer says equal opportunities are needed for people from all walks of life.

-He sees another key factor in protecting our freedoms, ensuring that our country works toward peace and avoids unnecessary conflicts.
+He sees another key factor in protecting our freedoms as ensuring that our country works toward peace and avoids unnecessary conflicts.

 "While I personally felt that the Iraq war was one of the worst blunders in history, the people who served in that war were willing to risk their lives for the nation," he adds.
 "And they deserve our highest respect and should be honored and helped when they come back to civilian life."